top of page

 The waymarking is so reliable that when pilgrims stray off course, it’s often not the fault of the system.
 More often, it happens because you’re lost in thought or deep in conversation with a fellow walker and simply walk past a marker.

-The good news is that the GR65 system is designed to correct you quickly—you’ll soon notice the absence of blazes, and a short backtrack usually brings you right back to the trail.
+The good news is that the GR65 system is designed to correct you quickly.
+You’ll soon notice the absence of blazes, and a short backtrack usually brings you right back to the trail.

 Sometimes the marking is a shell.